Aarya (film): Plot

 Deepika (Bhavana) is an arrogant, rich girl and the sister of local don Kasi (Prakash Raj).
 She is a medical college student and dictates terms at the college.
-In the college, she is feared by students, professors, and even the college dean.
+In college, she is feared by students, professors, and even the college dean.
 Enters Aarya (R. Madhavan), a final-year student who comes to Chennai Medical College from Coimbatore.
 A soft-spoken Aarya runs into Deepika.
 They give each other the cold shoulder.
 In a fit of rage, Deepika kidnaps Aarya's sister, but Aarya faces her challenges daringly.
 However, she soon falls in love with him, but he is not ready to marry a ruffian's sister.
 The remaining story tells us how the brother and sister put pressure on Aarya to become a rowdy so his status is equal enough as Kasi's so Aarya can marry Deepika.
 Meanwhile, "Snake" Babu (Vadivelu) is elected the area councilor and has a few encounters with Aarya and one with Deepika.
-Finally, Deepika changes her ways, and with her brother's blessings, unites with Aarya.
+Finally, Deepika changes her ways and, with her brother's blessings, unites with Aarya.